How to look for records of... Court of King’s Bench (Crown Side) and King’s/Queen’s Bench Division cases 1675-1988

 If you can not locate an entry in the index, see the section 3.2 below

-3.1.2 Other indexes to indictments and controlment files
+4.2 Using indexes to locate records: other indexes to indictments and controlment files

 The index series also includes: